daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 Main takeaway from this lecture:
 We should not trade on tending days when we have CPI, PPI, FOMC, Non-Farm Payroll, because it is extremely manipulated.
-Abd because it usually once-sided directional run we should try to have any concern right before CPI/PPI numbers report, because no one have no idea what market is going to do.
-There is a low probability to set proper target or stop-loss.
+And because it usually once-sided directional run, we should try to have any concern right before CPI/PPI numbers report, because no one knows what the market is going to do.
+There is a low probability to set a proper target (TP) or stop-loss (SL).

 We should not trade initial liquidity raid on a morning right before a PPI/CPI/FOMC numbers report, ever!
 We are just waiting for news and doing nothing.
-In the morning we're just waiting to see rel.eq.H or rel.eq.L.
+In the morning we're just waiting to see REH or REL.

 TGIF is when the market did retracement from 20% to 30% on a weekly candle.
 If TGIF didn't form on the previous Friday.

 TODO: Check it once again today and yesterday streams about that.

-We are chasing the price.

 TODO: Check 3 drive (Indians) pattern and this complete video.